chiel/react-redux-formal/README.md

 ## Setup

-After you've installed the package, you need to perform a few setup steps before it's properly usable.

-Due to the asynchronous nature of the validators, you'll need to have something like [redux-thunk][redux-thunk] in place to support action creators that return a function.
-This allows you to do things like API calls in your validators.
-Since you might already have something like this in place, `redux-thunk` is not included in the `dependencies` or `peerDependencies` of this package.

-Besides that, you need to add the `formReducer` to your store and expose the store to your app through `react-redux`'s `Provider`.
+After you've installed the package, you'll need to add the `formReducer` to your store and expose the store to your app through `react-redux`'s `Provider`.

+*Note:* `react-redux-formal` requires the formReducer to be mounted at `state.form`.

 ```jsx
 import { Provider } from 'react-redux';